The fat times are over.

 Throw away the old and then play the real game.

-Let’s assume you could write a letter, Ole, to the Olas and Olivers of the automotive world and also to the CEOs of the suppliers.
+Let's say you could write a letter, Ole, to the Olas and Olivers of the automotive world and also to the CEOs of the suppliers.
 What would you want to tell them?

-Ole Harms: First of all, I wouldn’t write any more letters, the topic has long been over.
-Secondly, of course, I don’t presume to be a whisperer here.
+Ole Harms: First of all, I wouldn't write any more letters, the issue has long been over.
+Secondly, of course, I wouldn't presume to be a whisperer here.
 These are all highly competent people, surrounded by many advisors and sparring partners.

-In a personal conversation, I would advocate courageously taking a path and continuing on it even when the wind is blowing from the front.
+In a personal conversation, I would encourage them to take a courageous path and continue on it even when the wind is blowing from the front.

 And it will continue to blow brusquely from the front.
-The next few years will certainly not be a walk in the park for our industry.
+The next few years will certainly not be a bed of roses in our industry.

-The second is to clear out as you go.
+The second thing is to clear out as you go.
 Throw it away.
 Cut it off.

-Don’t carry the big backpack to get to the top.
+Not carrying the big rucksack so that you can get to the top.

 Ole Harms: Maybe that's the image.
 You walk a long distance with a heavy rucksack.
 You get fitter.
 But you also take things out of your rucksack so that you can get further.
 Yes, and then in the end it really is a fitness program.
 But that takes years and only works if you don't constantly castigate yourself in the sense of: "Oh damn, now we've missed a train and we won't be first next year - we have to question everything."
 For me, it's not about being "the best" in some new technology or value-added area in 2-3 years' time.

-The goal is long-term, successful market participation and to achieve this, the necessary skills must be established in a determined and sustainable manner.
+The goal is long-term, successful market participation and to achieve this, we need to create the necessary conditions and establish the necessary skills in a determined and sustainable manner.

-If there was a chance, I would like to discuss this with one or the other over a glass of red wine.
+If I had the opportunity, I would be interested in discussing this with one or the other over a glass of red wine.

 Thank you, Ole, for a deep and entertaining conversation.